milvus-io/milvus/deployments/offline/README.md

 Milvus installation may fail when images are not properly loaded from public Docker registries.
 To pull all images and save them into a directory that can be moved to the target host and loaded manually, perform the following procedures:

-### Step 1: Save Milvus manifest and Docker images
+### Step 1: Save Milvus manifests and Docker images

 #### If you install Milvus with the **docker-compose.yml** file, use these command: